What is last mile delivery? The definitive guide

 Any business that needs to deliver its products to the end consumer.
 Industries who commonly utilize last mile delivery include retail, logistics and 3PL companies, food and grocery industries, and post and parcel companies.

-Why is last mile so important?
+Why is last mile delivery important for courier companies?

 Komal Puri is a seasoned professional in the logistics and supply chain industry.
 As the Senior Director of Marketing and a subject matter expert at FarEye, she has been instrumental in shaping the industry narrative for the past decade.
 Her expertise and insights have earned her numerous awards and recognition.
 Komal’s writings reflect her deep understanding of the industry, offering valuable insights and thought leadership.